 After that, you can take this drinkable water with you in a container, such as a hydration bladder or a stainless bottle.
 Therefore, you now have two more items to add to your survival backpack.

 Your backpack needs to have enough space for items that I will mention further on.
 So when you pack food, go for the condensed ration packages.
 They are very nutritious, and yet they don’t overload the backpack.
 The rations will provide you with more than enough calories to last for days.
+They are also useful while you’re trying to stay safe during martial law.

 A fishing kit will help you acquire additional food in the wild.
 Again, it doesn’t take much space, all you need is some bait, hook and line, which you can tie to any stick that you find.
 You now have a serviceable fishing equipment that will enrich your food intake.